 This rule explains the provisions of chapter 82.23B

 RCW which imposes an oil spill response tax and an oil spill administration tax.
-The taxes are imposed upon the privilege of receiving crude oil or petroleum products at a marine terminal in this state from a waterborne vessel or barge operating on the navigable waters of this state.
+The taxes are imposed on the privilege of receiving crude oil or petroleum products at a marine terminal in this state from a waterborne vessel or barge operating on the navigable waters of this state.
 Effective July 1, 2015, both taxes are also imposed on the privilege of receiving crude oil or petroleum products at a bulk oil terminal within this state from a tank car, under chapter 274, Laws of 2015.
 RCW 82.23B.020

 For purposes of this rule, the following terms as found in RCW 82.23B.010

-(e) "Marine terminal" means a facility of any kind, other than a waterborne vessel, that is used for transferring crude oil or petroleum products to or from a waterborne vessel or barge.
+(e) Marine terminal.
+"Marine terminal" means a facility of any kind, other than a waterborne vessel, that is used for transferring crude oil or petroleum products to or from a waterborne vessel or barge.

-(f) "Navigable waters" means those waters of the state and their adjoining shorelines, that are subject to the ebb and flow of the tide, including the Columbia and Snake rivers.
+(f) Navigable waters.
+"Navigable waters" means those waters of the state and their adjoining shorelines that are subject to the ebb and flow of the tide, including the Columbia and Snake rivers.

-(h) "Petroleum product" means any liquid hydrocarbons at atmospheric temperature and pressure that are the product of the fractionation, distillation, or other refining or processing of crude oil, and that are used as, useable as, or may be refined as fuel or fuel blendstock, including but not limited to, gasoline, diesel fuel, aviation fuel, bunker fuel, and fuels containing a blend of alcohol and petroleum.
+(h) Petroleum product.
+"Petroleum product" means any liquid hydrocarbons at atmospheric temperature and pressure that are the product of the fractionation, distillation, or other refining or processing of crude oil, and that are used as, useable as, or may be refined as fuel or fuel blendstock including, but not limited to, gasoline, diesel fuel, aviation fuel, bunker fuel, and fuels containing a blend of alcohol and petroleum.

-(j) "Waterborne vessel or barge" means any ship, barge, or other watercraft capable of travelling on the navigable waters of this state and capable of transporting any crude oil or petroleum product in quantities of ten thousand gallons or more for purposes other than providing fuel for its motor or engine.
+(m) Waterborne vessel or barge.
+"Waterborne vessel or barge" means any ship, barge, or other watercraft capable of traveling on the navigable waters of this state and capable of transporting any crude oil or petroleum product in quantities of ten thousand gallons or more for purposes other than providing fuel for its motor or engine.

 (3) Imposition, base, and reporting of tax.

-The tax is imposed on the privilege of receiving crude oil or petroleum products at a marine terminal within this state from a waterborne vessel or barge operating on the navigable waters of this state; or effective July 1, 2015, crude oil or petroleum products at a bulk oil terminal within this state from a tank car.
-The tax is levied upon the owner of the crude oil or petroleum products immediately after receipt of the same into the storage tanks of a marine terminal from a waterborne vessel or barge.
+The tax is imposed on the privilege of receiving: Crude oil or petroleum products at a marine terminal within this state from a waterborne vessel or barge operating on the navigable waters of this state; or effective July 1, 2015, crude oil or petroleum products at a bulk oil terminal within this state from a tank car.
+The tax is levied upon the owner of the crude oil or petroleum products immediately after receipt of the same into the storage tanks of a marine or bulk oil terminal from a tank car or waterborne vessel or barge.
+RCW 82.23B.020

-(a) The tax is due for payment together with the timely filing of the return upon which it is reported, on or before the twenty-fifth day of the month following the month in which the taxable receipt occurs.
-In case any receipt commences on the last day of any month and extends past midnight, the receipt at the election of the marine terminal may be deemed to have occurred during the following month or may be deemed to have been completed at midnight on the last day of the month on which it was commenced.
+(a) Tax is due.
+The tax is due for payment together with the timely filing of the return on which it is reported, on or before the twenty-fifth day of the month following the month in which the taxable receipt occurs.
+If receipt commences on the last day of any month and extends past midnight, the receipt at the election of the marine or bulk oil terminal may be deemed to have occurred during the following month or may be deemed to have been completed at midnight on the last day of the month on which it was commenced.

 (b) Compute the number of net barrels.
-The number of barrels received must be computed as the net barrels received by the marine terminal operator.
+The number of barrels received must be computed as the net barrels received by the marine or bulk oil terminal operator.
 Net barrels must be computed by using an industry standard adjustment to gross barrels received to account for variations in temperature and content of water or other nonpetroleum substances.

 (a) Personally liable for the tax.
-Failure to collect the tax from the taxpayer and remit it to the department will cause the marine terminal operator to become personally liable for the tax, unless the marine terminal operator has billed the taxpayer for the tax or notified the taxpayer in writing of the imposition of the tax.
+Failure to collect the tax from the taxpayer and remit it to the department will cause the marine or bulk oil terminal operator to become personally liable for the tax, unless the terminal operator has billed the taxpayer for the tax or notified the taxpayer in writing of the imposition of the tax.

-(i) The tax has been billed to a taxpayer when an invoice, statement of account, or notice of imposition of the tax is mailed or delivered to the taxpayer by the terminal operator within the operator's normal billing cycle and separately states the dates of receipt, rate of tax, number of barrels received and placed into storage tanks, and the amount of the tax required to be collected.
+(i) The tax has been billed to a taxpayer when an invoice, statement of account, or notice of imposition of the tax is mailed or delivered to the taxpayer by the marine or bulk oil terminal operator within the operator's normal billing cycle, and separately states the dates of receipt, rate of tax, number of barrels received and placed into storage tanks, and the amount of the tax required to be collected by the operator.

-(ii) A taxpayer has been notified of the imposition of the tax when, within twenty days from the date of receipt, a notice is mailed or delivered to the taxpayer, or to an agent of the taxpayer authorized to accept notices of this type other than the marine terminal operator.
-This notice must separately state the dates of receipt, rate of tax, number of barrels received into storage tanks, and the amount of the tax required to be collected.
+(ii) A taxpayer has been notified of the imposition of the tax when, within twenty days from the date of receipt, a notice is mailed or delivered to the taxpayer, or to an agent of the taxpayer authorized to accept notices of this type other than the marine or bulk oil terminal operator.
+This notice must separately state the dates of receipt, rate of tax, number of barrels received into storage tanks, and the amount of the tax required to be collected by the operator.

-(iii) Marine terminal operators must maintain a record of the names and addresses of taxpayers billed for the tax, or in cases where taxpayers are sent written notification of the imposition of the tax, the names and addresses of the persons to whom notice is sent.
+(iii) Marine and bulk oil terminal operators must maintain a record of the names and addresses of taxpayers billed for the tax, or in cases where taxpayers are sent written notification of the imposition of the tax, the names and addresses of the persons to whom notice is sent.
 Such records must indicate those persons billed or notified from whom the tax has been collected.
-Upon request, the records shall be made available for inspection by the department.
+On request, the records must be made available for inspection by the department.

 (b) Tax must be held in trust.
-The tax collected must be held in trust by the terminal operator until paid to the department.
-The tax is due from the marine terminal operator, along with reports and returns on forms prescribed by the department, within twenty-five days after the end of the month in which the tax is collected.
+The tax collected must be held in trust by the marine or bulk oil terminal operator until paid to the department.
+The tax is due from the operator, along with reports and returns on forms prescribed by the department, within twenty-five days after the end of the month in which the tax is collected.

 (c) Use of direct payment certificate.
-A marine or bulk oil terminal operator who relies in good faith upon a direct payment certificate (see subsection (5) of this rule) issued to a taxpayer is relieved from any liability for the collection of the tax from the taxpayer.
-A marine terminal operator is likewise relieved from liability for collection of the tax from a taxpayer if the marine terminal operator relies in good faith upon a current roster of certificate holders published by the department which bears the name of a taxpayer.
+A marine or bulk oil terminal operator who relies in good faith on a direct payment certificate (see subsection (5) of this rule) issued to a taxpayer is relieved from any liability for the collection of the tax from the taxpayer.
+A marine or bulk oil terminal operator is likewise relieved from liability for collection of the tax from a taxpayer if the terminal operator relies in good faith on a current roster of certificate holders published by the department that bears the name of a taxpayer.

-(a) In order to qualify for direct payment, the taxpayer must meet the following requirements:
+(a) Qualifications for direct payments.
+To qualify for direct payment, the taxpayer must meet the following requirements: